rafaelcaricio/backie/README.md

 The [`BackgroundTask::AppData`] can be used to argument the task with your application specific contextual information.
 This is useful for example to pass a database connection pool to the task or other application configuration.

+The [`BackgroundTask::Error`] is the error type that will be returned by the [`BackgroundTask::run`] method.
+You can use this to define your own error type for your tasks.

 The [`BackgroundTask::run`] method is where you define the behaviour of your background task execution.
 This method will be called by the task queue workers.